alexgolec/schwab-py/docs/auth.rst

 ++++++++++++++++++++++++++++++

-Launching a browser can be inconvenient in some situations, most notably in containerized applications running on a cloud provider. ``tda-api`` supports two alternatives to creating tokens by opening a web browser.
+Launching a browser can be inconvenient in some situations, most notably in containerized applications running on a cloud provider, or when running in a notebook. ``schwab-py`` supports two alternatives to creating tokens by opening a web browser.

 Firstly, the :ref:`manual login flow<manual_login>` flow allows you to go through the login flow on a different machine than the one on which